50 Years of Victory Arctic Cruises

 Located on Bow Deck, Bridge Deck 1, Bridge Deck 2, and Bridge Deck 3.
 Standard twin cabins have one lower berth with a curtain and a sofa that is converted to a bed each night.
 The private facilities are en suite, with a shower.
 The exterior window opens.
 The TV is connected to CCTV system.
 The DVD player is attached to the TV.
 You may borrow CDs from the ship’s library.

 Located on Bridge Deck 3.
-Each Mini Suite has a sitting area with a sofa bed, and a bed separated from the sitting area.
+Each Mini Suite has a sitting area with a sofa bed, and a twin bed separated from the sitting area.
 The private facilities have a shower.
 The window opens.
 Amenities include and a TV to a CCTV system and a DVD player.

 Located on Bridge Deck 1, Bridge Deck 2, and Bridge Deck 3.
-This has a very spacious bedroom with a single bed and a sitting room with a sofa bed.
+This has a very spacious bedroom with a double bed and a sitting room with a sofa bed.
 The private facilities have a bathtub.
 The exterior windows open.
 (Views are obstructed in cabins 46 and 48.)
 Amenities include a TV/DVD combination, coffee maker, safe, and fresh fruit, drinks, and snacks.
 The TV is connected to a CCTV system.